 Make your own costumes from repurposed clothes or charity shop finds..get creative with the kids!
 Nobody will bat an eyelid, that’s what festivals are all about…the wackier the better!
 Set a challenge amongst your party – can you create a costume/outfit without buying anything new?

 Take any rubbish home with you and/or use on site recycling points where available.
 As a golden rule always leave your pitch better than you found it.

 8. Don’t dump, donate!

 Gift your unwanted tent to a charity such as gift your gear

 And most importantly, remember to have a magical time, safe in the knowledge that you’re helping to make the world a better place in the process!

 We’re in it together!

 All images are my own unless otherwise credited.

-Disclaimer: We are attending the events mentioned as a press trip.
-Tickets are being gifted in return for blog coverage a review of the event and promotion across my social media channels.
+Disclosure: We have been invited to attend the above events as a press trip.
+Tickets are being gifted in return for blog coverage, a review of the event and promotion across my social media channels.

 I’ve shared this post with: